 The brain is one of the body's vital organs, required to process thought, coordinate motor function, and perceive the world around us.
 Despite the significant amount of research that has been performed, brain injuries remain a serious matter.
 If the brain stops working, a person is termed "brain dead."
 Furthermore, non-fatal injuries to the brain are often permanent and can cause an individual and their loved ones a large amount of hardship.
 For this reason, traumatic brain injuries are always a serious matter.

 Traumatic brain injuries (TBIs) must be diagnosed and treated quickly to ensure that anyone suffering this injury retains as much of their brain function as possible.
-Any delay in recognizing the injury can lead to the loss of valuable brain tissue, possibly resulting in permanent disabilities; however, prompt recognition of the symptoms of neurological damage can lead to rapid intervention and, possibly, a quick return to baseline.What are the Symptoms to be Aware Of?
+Any delay in recognizing the injury can lead to the loss of valuable brain tissue, possibly resulting in permanent disabilities; however, prompt recognition of the symptoms of neurological damage can lead to rapid intervention and, possibly, a quick return to baseline.Signs and Symptoms of a Traumatic Brain Injury

-When someone is concerned about suffering a traumatic brain injury, the most important factor is time.
+When someone is concerned about suffering a traumatic brain injury, the most crucial factor is time.
 The faster the injury is caught, the quicker it can be treated.
 Therefore, understanding the symptoms to look for is of vital importance.
-Even if someone feels alright immediately after the initial event, symptoms can develop a few minutes to a few hours after the event.
+Even if someone feels alright immediately after the initial event, symptoms can develop a few minutes to a few hours afterward.
 Some of the symptoms to be aware of include:

 - Loss of consciousness at any time

 - Confusion or disorientation about self, place, or time

 - Blurry vision, double vision, or loss of vision (temporary or permanent)

 - Difficulty hearing or distinguishing sounds